Solving Jigsaw Puzzles By the Graph Connection Laplacian: Introduction

 The automatic solution of puzzles, without having any information on the underlying image, is known to be NP hard \cite{altman1989solving, demaine07jigsaw}.
 The first algorithm that attempted to automatically solve general puzzles was introduced by Freeman and Garder \cite{freeman1964apictorial} in 1964.
 It was designed to solve puzzles with $9$ pieces by only considering the geometric shapes of the pieces.

-A recent setting of ``jigsaw'' puzzles assumes an image cut into equal square pieces.
-The mathematical problem is to recover the original image from the given pieces, which are possibly rotated and shifted along the puzzle grid.
-Gallagher \cite{gallagher2012jigsaw} categorized these jigsaw puzzles into three types.
+In this paper we consider a setting of ``jigsaw'' puzzles, which is common in the imaging sciences \cite{pomeranz2011fully, gallagher2012jigsaw, andalo2012solving, mondal2013robust, son2014solving, paikin2015solving, son2016solving, chen2018new}.
+In this setting, an image is cut into equal square pieces, and the problem is to recover this image from the given pieces, which are possibly rotated and shifted along the puzzle grid.
+We refer to these puzzles as square jigsaw puzzles.
+Some examples are demonstrated in \Cref{fig:1}.
+Gallagher \cite{gallagher2012jigsaw} categorized these puzzles into three types.
 In type 1 puzzles, the pieces are not rotated, but shifted.
 In type 3 puzzles, the pieces are not shifted, but rotated.
 In type 2 puzzles, the pieces are both shifted and rotated.
-We later formulate a more general mathematical setting; however, our current work addresses this special setting of jigsaw puzzles and focuses on type 2 and type 3 puzzles.
+This work aims to solve type 2 and type 3 puzzles.

-Many proposals for solving the latter jigsaw puzzles are based on greedy methods \cite{pomeranz2011fully, gallagher2012jigsaw, andalo2012solving, mondal2013robust, son2014solving, paikin2015solving, son2016solving, chen2018new}.
+Many proposals for solving the square jigsaw puzzles are based on greedy methods \cite{pomeranz2011fully, gallagher2012jigsaw, andalo2012solving, mondal2013robust, son2014solving, paikin2015solving, son2016solving, chen2018new}.
 However, greedy algorithms can easily get trapped in locally optimal solutions, which are not global.
 Some proposals also involve non-greedy constructive methods \cite{cho2010probabilistic, sholomon2014generalized, sholomon2016automatic}, which are often combined with greedy procedures.
-This work proposes a constructive, non-greedy framework for recovering rotations between puzzle pieces.
-It also relies on a previous method for recovering locations, though in our implementation we try to avoid greedy procedures.
+This work proposes a constructive framework for recovering orientations of puzzle pieces.
+The overall procedure for recovering both orientations and locations requires various heuristics.
+However, it avoids common greedy procedures in solving this problem.
+Our main purpose is to convey the effective use of the recent mathematical idea of the graph connection Laplacian \cite{singer2012vector} for recovering orientations of type 2 puzzles.
+Unlike previous methods, it is easy to understand its constructive mechanism and even guarantee some robustness to measurement errors in a clean setting.
+In practice, we demonstrate robustness to corruption and computational efficiency for large puzzles.